 Yes, ingesting more than 4 LiquiCaps (adults) or 120 mL (children) within 24 hours can result in overdosing.

 When this happens, and you suffer any of the symptoms listed above, you should stop taking medicine and seek medical advice.
 Even if you don’t have any signs of an overdose, you should still see your doctor.

 Overdosing can lead to liver and kidney problems, which you may overlook until it’s too late (asymptomatic).

 Is DayQuil safe to take on an empty stomach?

 Is it safe to take DayQuil on an empty stomach at night?
 Yes, DayQuil can be taken on an empty stomach.
 Although, if you’re prone to stomach upset, you can take this drug with milk or food to reduce the risk.
 Drink plenty of water or other liquids.

 What is the more effective form of DayQuil?
 Is it better to use a gel cap or a liquid form?

-The liquid form is more easily absorbed and broken down than the LiquiCap form, despite having the same therapeutic properties.
+Despite having the same therapeutic properties, the liquid form is more easily absorbed and broken down than the LiquiCap form.
 The liquid version is also easier to swallow for people with throat problems.

 The LiquiCap form, on the other hand, may be easier to carry in your bag or pouch.
 This, however, would be dependent on your own choices.